Shraddha3011/Sales-and-Inventory-Management-System/README.md

 The primary purpose of inventory management is to ensure there is enough goods or materials to meet demand without creating overstock, or excess inventory

+# Presentation of the project is in :
+Sales and Inventory Management Syatem file

+# Screenshots of Implementation is in:
+Demo file